 David takes his work as a professional literary translator seriously.
 He is a member of the UK Society of Authors, Translators Association (SoA, TA), the American Literary Translators Association (ALTA), and the Literary Translators’ Association of Canada (LTAC).
-His translation of Roxanne Bouchard's We Were the Salt of the Sea was shortlisted for the Society of Authors 2019 Scott Moncrieff Translation Prize.
+His translation of Roxanne Bouchard's We Were the Salt of the Sea was named runner-up for the Society of Authors 2019 Scott Moncrieff Translation Prize.

 David Warriner translates from French to English and nurtures a healthy passion for Franco, Nordic and British crime fiction.
 Growing up in Yorkshire, England, he developed incurable Francophilia at an early age.
 Emerging from Oxford with a modern languages degree, he narrowly escaped the graduate rat race by hopping on a plane to Canada... and never really looked back.
 More than a decade into a high-powered commercial translation career, he listened to his heart and turned his hand again to the delicate and creative art of literary translation.
 David has lived in France and Quebec, and now calls beautiful British Columbia home.

 David Warriner's translation of Nous étions le sel de la mer by French-Canadian author Roxanne Bouchard was published in 2018 by Orenda Books.
 We Were the Salt of the Sea is both a dark and consuming crime thriller and a lyrical, poetic ode to the sea, a stunning and page-turning novel, from one of the most exciting new names in crime fiction.
 Blood Song, David's translation of award-winning French crime writer Johana Gustawsson's Sång was published by Orenda Books in 2019.